asuh/front-end-macos/readme.md

 ### Installing multiple applications

 Brew Cask is awesome because now that you understand what it does, you can install all your favorite apps in one command!
-Here's a list of my favorite apps, including Google Chrome, that I need for development on a regular basis.
+Here's a list of my favorite apps, including Google Chrome, that I need for development on a regular basis (requires both cask commands above).

     brew cask install google-chrome google-chrome-canary chromium firefox firefox-developer-edition opera brave torbrowser slack sublime-text-dev visual-studio-code atom sourcetree imageoptim imagealpha google-nik-collection vlc filezilla transmission skype virtualbox authy appcleaner vagrant tunnelblick slack